-As we strive to reduce our risk for heart disease — and our waistlines — we often forego some of our most beloved foods, like dessert!
-Most desserts have a lot of calories, you know!
+As we strive to reduce our risk for heart disease — and our waistlines — we often forego some of our most beloved foods, like dessert.
 While this is a good strategy to follow most of the time, you don’t have to exclude desserts entirely from your life.
 In fact, rich, decadent desserts can fit into a heart-healthy eating plan, especially when you use a little culinary know-how and portion control.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy